 Born at Mendocino Coast District Hospital, a relatively new facility at the time, my first days were spent at my grandparent's house on Main Street, Mendocino.
 Before long, my family moved home to Comptche.
 My earliest memories are of chasing ducks, forest walks, and quiet nights lit by kerosene lamps far removed from the electrified world.
 I bathed in water heated by the sun and picked strawberries from planters constructed by Steve Antler, an attorney who later in life would welcome me at a democratic event in Boonville.
 My father built with lumber harvested from the land, ultimately coming into compliance with Class K through the Clean Slate program.
 Many of my views on our county trajectory stem from personal experience.
 My grandmother and father died on this coast.
 My son was born here.
 My elderly in-laws attempt to maintain their independence on a forested ridge.
 My daughter at fifteen has completed her first 36 credits at the local community college.
 My livelihood was made possible by the availability of broadband, a service considered to be a basic human right, yet still out of grasp for too many of our residents.
 Mendocino County is not merely the stage of my life story.
 It is a home which has catalyzed the themes of my existence.
 Having swum in phytoplankton bioluminescence at Big River and raised pigs inland, I am equally attached to our coastline as I am the rolling hills.

 My wife Mary and I met in class at Mendocino High School.
 We went on to live in the San Francisco bay area, drawn by career opportunities and the search for experience.
-In 2018, we will celebrate our 20 year anniversary.
+We will celebrate our 20 year anniversary this year.
 Before our daughter turned two and after countless weekends of driving north, we decided to return "home" full-time to Mendocino County.
 We were set on offering our children the experience of community we had not found outside of Mendocino County.
 Today, with our daughter 15 and our son 11, we're able to step back and see how the balance between preservation and development on the Mendocino coast has influenced their world view.
 We're thankful for the Coastal Act and planning efforts of the generations before us.